Usage Statistics

 Metric name prefix

-It is a good practice to differentiate the metrics generated by ShinyProxy with
+It’s a good practice to differentiate the metrics generated by ShinyProxy with

 any other metric stored in Prometheus.
 Of course, Prometheus attaches some tags

-(a.k.a labels) to all metrics that can be used for this purpose.
+(also known as labels) to all metrics that can be used for this purpose.
 Nevertheless,

 it can be useful to prefix all metrics exposed by ShinyProxy.
 This can be done